mwilen/hokanjs/README.md

 # hokanjs
 Hokanjs is a super small (1kB gzipped) and simple string interpolation library that searches the DOM and replaces placeholders.
-Works in any text as well as in attributes.
+Works in any text (found in the DOM) as well as in attributes.
 A placeholder is a word encased with `{{}}`, e.g:
 ```
 <div>{{text}}</div>